-The city of Bréal-sous-Montfort is located in the department of Ille et Vilaine, it can be defined as a city in the heart of the countryside.
-It is part of the suburbs of Rennes.
-It is especially famous for being one of the gateways of the country of Brocéliande.
-A rural town with no less than 57 kms of pedestrian circuits and 20 kms of routes dedicated to mountain bikers.
-North of the city, you will follow the ponds of Cramoux, lovers of freshwater fishing will be delighted with this place, in which you will enjoy the tranquility and serenity.
-It is also the opportunity for lovers of hiking, to walk the trails around the ponds.
-In the heart of Bréal-sous-Montfort, you will admire several examples of noble houses, specifically mansions.
-They are mansions similar to castles but smaller, they are built with beautiful stones: mansion of Moland, Haye Fossard…
+The town of Bréal-sous-Montfort is located in the department of Ille et Vilaine and can be defined as a town in the heart of the countryside.
+It is part of the greater Rennes suburbs.
+It is best known for being one of the gateways to the Broceliande region.
+A rural town with no less than 57 km of walking routes and 20 km of cycling routes.
+To the north of the town, you will go along the Cramoux ponds, freshwater fishing enthusiasts will be delighted with this place, in which you will appreciate the peace and serenity.
+It is also an opportunity for walking enthusiasts to explore the paths around the ponds.
+In the heart of Bréal-sous-Montfort, you will admire several examples of noble houses, more precisely manor houses.
+These are residences similar to castles but smaller, built with beautiful stones: Moland manor, Haye Fossard…

-Welcome to the country of Brocéliande, universe of magic and legends, that they are about the forest of Paimpont or that of Brocéliande, they shelter mythical stories that one finds in the tales or cartoons for children.
-Merlin the enchanter is the most famous of all.
-Originally this place gave birth to Breton legends that were taken and transformed into a story by Walt Disney.
-But Brocéliande is more than a fairy tale, it is an experience to live with a multitude of possibilities: nature, heritage, history…
+Welcome to the land of Broceliande, a world of magic and legends.
+The forests of Paimpont and Broceliande are home to mythical stories that can be found in children’s stories and cartoons.
+Merlin the magician is the most famous of them all.
+Originally this place gave birth to Breton legends which were taken up and transformed into a story by Walt Disney.
+But Broceliande is more than a tale, it is an experience to be lived with a multitude of possibilities: nature, heritage, history…